New Challenge: Potluck Bingo

 He smiled and licked his lips, as if flattered that I had not forgotten his words.
 "Why, what an excellent memory!
 Now that, at least, is a useful skill."
 And then he fixed his attention on the board again, and within six moves, my king was yet again at his mercy.

-I observed that Lady Arancalimë's husband appeared to be absent, and that no place was reserved for him at the table.
+His father, Lady Arancalimë's husband, appeared to be absent, and I observed that no place was reserved for him at the table.
 I wondered what had happened to him, but of course it was none of my business, and I did not ask.

 On the whole, I had the impression that Lord Atanacalmo's household was a happy one, and had to conclude that in spite of his intimidating nature, he was probably a decent employer.
 Nonetheless, I was glad that he did not repeat his offer.
 My duties were to the King, and to my family, and to the day-talers who trusted me with their affairs: I simply did not have the capacities to split myself further.